0neLucky0neee/Aimware_Luas/README.md

 **[UPDATE V1.4.0] 28.06**
 - Added an "Animated" option
-- Fixed a crash that may occur _randomly[/i]_ with "Minecraft" option
+- Fixed a crash that may occur _randomly_ with "Minecraft" option
+- Fixed a crash that may occur when changing maps

 **[UPDATE V1.3.7] 25.06**
 - Logic changes